Working papers

 Abstract

 One rationale for place-based policy is that local development produces positive productivity spillovers.
-We examine the employment spillovers from a common large local development project: opening a casino.
-Comparing employment in neighborhoods that won a casino license to runner-up neighborhoods that narrowly lost, we find casinos create jobs in their immediate vicinity.
+We examine the employment spillovers from a large local development project: opening a casino.
+Comparing employment in neighborhoods that won a casino license to runner-up neighborhoods that narrowly lost, we find that casinos create jobs in their immediate vicinity.
 However, we estimate net job losses overall when considering the broader neighborhood.
 Employment gains concentrate in the leisure and hospitality industry, suggesting spillovers are industry-specific or are driven by demand-side forces like trip-chaining.
 We develop theory to show that our estimates imply a rapid spatial decay of productivity spillovers.

 Work in progress